-Healthy markets for vaccines and other immunisation products allow manufacturers to plan production based on known demand, donors to maximise their investments and, most importantly, developing countries to buy suitable products at prices they can afford.
+Healthy markets for vaccines and other immunisation products allow manufacturers to plan production based on known demand, donors to maximise their investments and, most importantly, lower- and middle-income countries to buy suitable products at prices they can afford.

 Market forces do not always serve low-income countries well.
 Historically, uncertain funding and demand for vaccines led to manufacturers not having the incentive to invest in new products at affordable prices for developing countries.

-As a result, there was often a long time lag between the time a vaccine was available in rich countries and when it was introduced in developing countries.
+As a result, there was often a long time lag between the time a vaccine was available in rich countries and when it was introduced in LMIC countries.

 Gavi was created to address these market failures.
-Through our market shaping goal, we make proactive efforts to improve the health of markets for vaccines and other immunisation products.
+Gavi’s fourth strategic goal to ensure sustainable, healthy market dynamics for immunisation-related product and to incentivise innovation seeks to further Gavi’s mission to “leave no-one behind with immunisation.”
+Through our Market Shaping strategy, we make proactive efforts to improve the health of markets for vaccines and other immunisation products.